gianluparri03/cucinassistant/README.md

 ## What is CucinAssistant

 CucinAssistant is an utility website, with which you - and your roommates - can keep track of things related to the kitchen.
-In particular, CucinAssistant features, a section for the menus management, a shopping list (with a two-phase checking system) and a storage section, where you can save the items stored in your fridge or cupboard (even in two separate folders), both with their quantiy and their expiration date.
+In particular, it features, a section for the menus management, a shopping list (with a two-phase checking system) and a storage section, where you can save the items stored in your fridge or cupboard (even in two separate folders), both with their quantiy and their expiration date.